owen-ren0003/rshdmrgpr/readme.md

 # Introduction

-This package contains the code that supplements the paper
+This package contains the code that supplements the paper:

+Random Sampling High Dimensional Model Representation Gaussian Process Regression (RS-HDMR-GPR): a Python module for representing multidimensional functions with machine-learned lower-dimensional terms

+A supplementary notebook is provided in this package that the user can run to check the examples from the paper.
+Everything is coded up from start to finish, the user just need to run the code with respect to a valid IPython kernel that has the following packages installed.

 ## Requirements
-The following packages are required in order to use this package.
+The following Python packages are required in order to use rshdmrgpr.

 [matplotlib>=3.1.3](https://matplotlib.org/)
 [numpy>=1.18.1](https://numpy.org/)